pkivolowitz/student_accessible_files/1810/projects/p3/README.md

-# Insertion Sort
+# Inserting in Sorted Order

 This project expands on the introduction to the use of `vector`.
-You will implement an Insertion Sort and use it to sort of `vector` of randomly assigned integers.
+You will implement a sorted vector from inputs chosen at random, inserted one by one.

 ## Other new material